-Each year approximately 40 000 current school leavers apply through UAC for admission to courses offered by NSW and ACT universities.
-For the majority of courses there are more applicants than places.
+Each year approximately 65% of NSW school leavers apply through UAC for admission to university courses.
+For most courses there are more applicants than places.
 Applicants must be ranked to allow selection to take place.

 The first step in the selection process is to check whether applicants have satisfied any and all prerequisites specified for the courses for which they have applied.
 For example, a Bachelor of Software Engineering at the Australian National University specifies NSW Advanced Mathematics as a prerequisite.
 If you have not met this prerequisite you will not be considered for the course.
 Some courses have additional selection criteria, such as a portfolio, interview, audition, questionnaire or test.
 You can find more details about additional selection criteria and the selection process in the UAC Guide.
 The UAC 'steps to Uni for Year 10' student guide can be accessed here.